Will Cannabis Use Affect My Driving?

 NEVER DRIVE HIGH

-The evidence strongly suggests that cannabis-impaired driving increases the crash risk two to three times (Hall, 2015).
+Evidence strongly suggests that cannabis-impaired driving can double or triple the risk of a crash (Hall, 2015).

 How does cannabis impair my driving ability?

 THC (tetrahydrocannabinol), the intoxicating chemical in cannabis, may impair the ability to drive or perform important tasks safely because it: